 In addition, applicants must complete a minimum of 40 hours of documented volunteer or observation experiences in a variety of physical therapy facilities.
 Current certification in CPR (cardiopulmonary resuscitation) with Health Provider Status is recommended prior to beginning the professional program.
 Students must also have earned a bachelor’s degree prior to enrolling in the program.

 The minimum GPA for application to the program in physical therapy is 2.50/4.00 in science and nonscience courses.
 The competitive GPA, however, is considerably above this level.
 The Graduate Record Examination (GRE) taken within five years of the date of application.
 Students must apply for admission to the program approximately one year before planned enrollment.

-The College of Applied Health Sciences offers a minor in Kinesiology and a minor in Nutrition.
-Both minors are open to majors from other departments and colleges.
-Refer to the list of eligibility requirements in the Department of Kinesiology and Nutrition section of the catalog.
-Requests to complete a minor in Kinesiologya or Nutrition can be submitted online through the AHS website: http://www.ahs.uic.edu/currentstudents/forms.
+The College of Applied Health Sciences offers minors in Disability and Human Development, Kinesiology, Nutrition.
+The minors are open to majors from other departments and colleges.
+Refer to the list of eligibility requirements in the department sections of the catalog.
+Requests to complete the minors can be submitted online through the AHS website: http://www.ahs.uic.edu/currentstudents/forms.

 |Kinesiology||Kinesiology and Nutrition||19–20a|

 a One-half of the hours required for the minor must be completed in enrollment residence at UIC.